Learning By Doing

 The maximum number of combined points that can be earned is (28) (24 points for the answers to the questions on the Course Handout and 4 points for the Reflection Paper).

 Grading is as follows:

-- “F” grade – 16 points or less Incomplete - An incomplete grade will be given if all 3 assignments are not completed within 1 year.
+An “NC” (No credit) grade will be given if all (3) assignments are not completed within (1) year

 Online book studies that have not been accessed are refundable within 5 days of purchase date.
 No refund will be issued on any assignment that has been accessed, viewed, or partially completed.
 Online training courses may not be transferred to another student.